-Staying physically fit is mostly associated with regular fitness routines, wholesome diet, and a good night’s sleep.
+Staying physically fit is mostly associated with regular fitness routines, a wholesome diet, and a good night’s sleep.
 By itself, each of these factors affects mental health in the most positive way.
 They are limitless sources of productive energy that transforms any obstacle into a challenge.

 Dive deep into yourself and you’ll see how fleeting those moments of instant, unhealthy pleasure really are.
-A burger might feel spectacular while it lasts, but it’s always accompanied with nausea.
+A burger might feel spectacular while it lasts, but it’s always accompanied by nausea.
 Satisfaction is real only when abiding, and that’s exactly how physical health works.